-- Puncture the selected artery using standard technique with an 18 gage access needle.
+- 1. Puncture the selected artery using standard technique with an 18 gage access needle.
 Upon vessel entry, insert: - Wire guide-standard .035 inch, 260 cm, 15 mm J tip or Bentson wire guide - Appropriate size sheath (e.g., 5.0 French) - Pigtail flush catheter (often radiopaque-banded sizing catheters; i.e., Cook Centimeter Sizing CSC-20 catheter) - 2.
 Perform angiography at the appropriate level.
-Using radiopaque markers, adjust position as necessary and repeat angiography - 3.
-Ensure graft system has been primed with heparinized saline, and all air has - Give systemic heparin.
+Using radiopaque markers, adjust position as necessary and repeat angiography. - 3.
+Ensure graft system has been primed with heparinized saline, and all air has been removed. - 4.
+Give systemic heparin.
 Flush all catheters and wire guides with heparinized saline.
 This should be repeated following each exchange. - 5.
-Replace the standard wire guide with a stiff .035 inch, 260/300 cm-LESDC wire guide and advance through the catheter and up to the aortic arch - 6.
-Remove pigtail flush catheter and sheath. - NOTE: At this stage, the second femoral artery can be accessed for flush catheter placement.
-Alternatively, a brachial approach may be considered. - 7.
-Introduce the freshly hydrated introduction system over the wire guide and advance until the desired graft position is reached.
-Ensure there is a minimum overlap of two stents (plus the distal uncovered stent). - CAUTION: To avoid twisting the endovascular graft, never rotate the introduction system during the procedure.
-Allow the device to conform naturally to the curves and tortuosity of the vessels. - NOTE: The dilator tip softens at body temperature.
-Verify wire guide position in the aortic arch.
-Ensure correct graft position - 9.
-Ensure that the Captor Hemostatic Valve on the Flexor Introducer Sheath is - turned counter-clockwise to the open position.
-10. Stabilize the gray positioner (introduction system shaft) and withdraw the sheath until the graft is fully expanded and the valve assembly docks with - the control handle.
-CAUTION: As the sheath or wire guide is withdrawn, anatomy an - NOTE: If extreme difficulty is encountered when attempting to withdraw the sheath, place the device in a less tortuous position which enables the sheath to be retracted.
+Replace the standard wire guide with a stiff .035 inch, 260/300 cm-LESDC wire guide and advance through the catheter and up to the aortic arch. - Remove pigtail flush catheter and sheath.
+NOTE: At this stage, the second femoral artery can be accessed for flush catheter placement.
+Alternatively, a brachial approach may be considered. - Introduce the freshly hydrated delivery system over the wire guide and advance until the desired graft position is reached.
+Ensure there is a minimum overlap of two stents (plus the distal uncovered stent).

+CAUTION: To avoid twisting the endovascular graft, never rotate the delivery system during the procedure.
+Allow the device to conform naturally to the curves and tortuosity of the vessels.
+NOTE: The dilator tip softens at body temperature.

+- 8. Verify wire guide position in the aortic arch.
+Ensure correct graft position. - 9.
+Ensure that the Captor Hemostatic Valve on the Flexor Introducer Sheath is turned counterclockwise to the open position. - Stabilize the grey positioner (delivery system shaft) and withdraw the sheath until the graft is fully expanded and the valve assembly docks with the control handle.

+CAUTION: As the sheath or wire guide is withdrawn, anatomy and graft position may change.
+Constantly monitor graft position and perform angiography to check position as necessary.
+NOTE: If extreme difficulty is encountered when attempting to withdraw the sheath, place the device in a less tortuous position which enables the sheath to be retracted.
 Very carefully withdraw the sheath until it just begins to retract, and stop instantly.
-Move back to original position and continue deployment. - 11.
-Verify graft position and adjust it forward, if necessary.
+Move back to original position and continue deployment.

+- Verify graft position and adjust it forward, if necessary.
 Recheck graft position with angiography.

-- NOTE: If an angiographic catheter is placed parallel to the stent graft, use this to perform position angiography. - 12.
-Loosen the safety lock from the green trigger-wire release mechanism.
-Withdraw the trigger-wire in a continuous movement until the proximal end of the graft opens (Fig. 11).
-Do not rotate the green trigger-wire knob.
-Withdraw the trigger-wire completely to release the distal attachment to the introducer - NOTE: Check to make sure that all trigger-wires are removed prior to withdrawal of the introduction system - Remove the inner introduction system entirely, leaving the sheath and wire guide in the graft. - CAUTION: To avoid entangling any catheters left in situ, rotate the introduction system during withdrawal.

-14. Close the Captor' Hemostatic Valve on the Flexor' Introducer Sheath by turning it in a clockwise direction until it stops
+NOTE: If an angiographic catheter is placed parallel to the stent graft, use this to perform position angiography. - Loosen the safety lock from the green trigger-wire release mechanism.
+Withdraw the trigger-wire slowly until the proximal end of the graft opens.
+(Fig. 11) Withdraw the trigger-wire completely to release the distal attachment to the introducer.
+NOTE: Check to make sure that all trigger-wires are removed prior to withdrawal of the delivery system. - 13.
+Remove the inner introduction system entirely, leaving the sheath and wire guide in the graft.
+CAUTION: To avoid entangling any catheters left in situ, rotate the delivery system during withdrawal. - 14.
+Close the Captor® Hemostatic Valve on the Flexor® Introducer Sheath by turning it in a clockwise direction until it stops.